Dajana Eitberger: Career

 During the 2014–15 Luge World Cup season she was victorious in one event which was the final race of the season in Sochi.
 During that season she came in second twice and third four time and finished second in the overall standing behind her teammate, Natalie Geisenberger.
 The event in Sochi and doubled as the European championship and as such she is the current European champion.

 During the 2015–16 Luge World Cup Eitberger was on the winners platform on the podium once (at the season opener in Igls), was second twice and third three times.
 She once again finished the season sixth in the standings.

 Eitberger won the silver medal at the 2018 Olympics in Pyeongchang, again behind Natalie Geisenberger.
 She missed the 2019/20 season due to childbirth, subsequently returned to competition, but finished the 2021–22 Luge World Cup outside of the top ten, and did not qualify for the 2022 Olympics.

 She competed at the 2024 FIL World Luge Championships and won a gold medal in the team relay.

 In July 2024, it was announced she would compete with Magdalena Matschina in doubles beginning during the 2024–25 Luge World Cup.
 She competed at the 2025 FIL World Luge Championships and won a silver medal in the inaugural mixed doubles event at the FIL World Luge Championships.
 She also won a bronze medal in the doubles event.

+At the 2026 Winter Olympics in Italy, Eitberger won gold in the Team relay event and won silver in the Women's Doubles event with Matschina.
+It was the first Winter Olympic Games where a women's doubles event was held.